Jason-Skillman/Scene-Fader-Manager/README.md

 ---

 ## How to install
-This package can be installed through the Unity `Package Manager`
+This package can be installed through the Unity `Package Manager` with Unity version 2019.3 or greater.

 Open up the package manager `Window/Package Manager` and click on `Add package from git URL...`.